 Northern Peru TOUR COST: $ 3,340 USD from Lima including domestic airfare

 DAY 1 ARRIVE LIMA

-Arrive in Lima to be met and transferred to the Posada del Inca Miraflores.
+Arrive in Lima to be met and transferred to the Posada del Inca Miraflores, 2 nights.

 DAY 2 LIMA (B)

 Morning colonial city tour.
-This tour begins with a trip to the principal sites in the centre of Lima: The Government palace, built between 1921 and 1938, the Arab-influenced design of San Francisco church, which contains artifacts and jewels dating back more than 400 years.
+This tour begins with a trip to the principal sites in the centre of Lima: The Government palace, built between 1921 and 1938, the Arab-influenced design of San Francisco church, and its catacombs containing the remains of thousands of people.
 Visit the Plaza de Armas where the cathedral and Torre Tagle Palace are found.
+Afternoon at leisure.